dpiendl/typycal-periods/README.md

 * scikit-learn >= 0.24.2,
 * scipy >= 1.5.4 and
 * matplotlib >= 3.3.4

-Missing packages are installed automatically.
-No support for Python 3.6 or lower as numpy does not provide the numpy.typing package.

 ## Installation
 Activate your virtual environment or similar, then run: